Slow Cooker Apple Cranberry Sauce: fresh apples and zesty lime give this classic Thanksgiving side dish staple a yummy makeover!

 - The final step?
 Slather it on everything!

 - It'll keep in the fridge for up to four days and can be frozen for several months and reheated whenever the craving strikes!

-Recipe yields approx 1 quart [4 cups] of sauce.
-Scarf some now and freeze the rest for later!
+Recipe yields approx 1 quart (4 cups) of sauce, so feel free to scarf some now and freeze the rest for later!

 Of course you don’t have to freeze the leftovers!
 My all-time favorite uses for leftover cranberry sauce are [these] cranberry streusel bars and [this] out of this world cranberry walnut cream cheese spread that’s fantastic on bagels, croissants, celery, and sandwiches galore!
 I make extra sauce just so I have a bounty of leftovers to make both recipes.
 Tis tradition!

 You should totally make this saucy appetizer too: